spotinst/help/src/docs/ocean-spark/tools-integrations/spark-connect.md

 account = act-xxx
 ```

-Instead of using a profile the user can specify the token and account directly as builder options
+Instead of using a profile you can specify the token and account directly as builder options.

 ```python
 spark = OceanSparkSession.Builder().cluster_id("osc-cluster").appid("appid").account("acc-xxx").token("MYTOKEN")